-ADDITIONAL COPIES FOR COURT USE

-A paper copy of the following documents shall be delivered or mailed to the clerk for use by the Court within two business days after the original is filed:

-- (1) a brief; - (2) proposed findings of fact and conclusions of law; - (3) requests for jury instructions; and - (4) any pleading which has an appendix and/or tabs.

-FILINGS WITHIN THREE DAYS OF SCHEDULED HEARINGS

-A party who files documents which relate to a matter noticed for hearing within the next three business days shall so advise the clerk.
+-LR 5.1 ADDITIONAL COPIES FOR COURT USE A paper copy of the following documents shall be delivered or mailed to the clerk for use by the Court within two business days after the original is filed: a brief: (1) proposed findings of fact and conclusions of law; (2) requests for jury instructions; and (3) any pleading which has an appendix and/or tabs.
+(4) -LR 5.2 FILINGS WITHIN THREE DAYS OF SCHEDULED HEARINGS A party who files documents which relate to a matter noticed for hearing within the next three business days shall so advise the clerk.

+(a) Electronic Filing Required.
+Except as expressly provided by this rule or in the exceptional circumstances preventing electronic filing, all documents shall be filed electronically.